kokonutzlabs/Nook_Book_Pt1/README.md

 - SQL-backed web application architecture
 - Common database attack techniques
-- Digital forensic investigation of web applications
+- Web application forensic investigation
+- Incident response and remediation
-- Secure remediation and hardening techniques
+- Secure coding and system hardening

-All vulnerabilities are intentional and exist solely for educational and defensive security purposes.
+All vulnerabilities are **intentional** and implemented solely for **educational and defensive security purposes**.

 ---

 ## Scenario Description

-The application simulates an internal social and logging system used by warehouse personnel to share updates, communicate shift information, and record operational notes.
+The application simulates an **internal social and operational logging system** used by warehouse personnel to:

-User roles include:
-- Employee
+- share updates
-- Supervisor
+- communicate shift information
-- Administrator
+- record operational notes

-The system stores operational and personnel-related data that would be considered sensitive in a real production environment.
+The system handles data that would be considered **sensitive** in a real production or warehouse environment.

+### User Roles
+- **Employee**
+- **Supervisor**
+- **Administrator**

+Each role has different access levels to application features and stored data.

 ---

 ## Technology Stack

 - **Frontend:** HTML, CSS
-- **Backend:** [PHP / Python / Node.js]
+- **Backend:** PHP / Python / Node.js
-- **Database:** [MySQL / MariaDB]
+- **Database:** MySQL / MariaDB
 - **Environment:** Localhost (lab-only deployment)

 Optional components:
-- Application logging
+- Application-level logging
 - Database query logging

 ---